1:3 Other Ways to Make the Sausage

 Starting a brand new ledger from scratch with new rules and new owners

 Due to the decentralized nature of distributed ledgers, gaining consensus to change critical network parameters is a difficult and often contentious process.
+Based on which upgrade path is chosen, there will be different winners and losers which becomes a fundamentally human rather than computer science problem.

 "They" Are the (Un-elected) Miner